deepakgudi-pixel/gamify.io/README.md

-# gamify.io
+## gamify.io
-Gamify a chat app developed by using Socket.io, Node &amp; Express
+Gamify a chat app built by using Socket.io, Node &amp; Express

 #USAGE